Jonny999999/ihc-control_fw/README.md

 ### pulse.hpp
 'pulse' class to generate a certain count of pulses with specified durations
-e.g. for beeper without delaying the program with any delay function
+e.g. for buzzer without delaying the program with any delay function
 -> see header file for detailed description

-# Notes